elephantscale/es-training-new/course-outlines/AI/AI-and-Applications.md

 - Challenges: Data Privacy, Bias, and Ethical Concerns

 ## 5. Data-Driven Decision Making
-- Role of Big Data in Health Insurance
+- Role of Big Data in Sales
 - Data Integration and Quality Management
 - Building a Data-Driven Culture